odaymahamid2211/WordpressOnGKE/README.md

 # WordpressOnGKE
 ## for Run

-initialize the terraform by executing:
+1. Initialize the terraform by executing:

     Terraform init

-See what will build by executing:
+2. See what will build by executing:

     Terraform plan

-3.apply the config by executing:
+3. Apply the config by executing:

     Terraform apply